tos-kamiya/picaf/README.md

 # picaf

+`picaf` (Pick-up a file) is a tool to generate a clickable map of files.

-Show the window that allows you to click filenames, which are picked up by scanning input text file.
+Show the window that allows you to click filenames, from text containing file names.

 A slightly similar tool is `python -m http.server`, which serves a web page including links to files in local directories.